-Combating H7N9: Using lessons learned from APEIR's studies on H5N1April 22nd, 2013 in Diseases, Conditions, Syndromes /
+Combating H7N9: Using lessons learned from APEIR's studies on H5N1April 22, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Studies on this disease recently completed by researchers from the Asia Partnership on Emerging Infectious Diseases Research (APEIR) developed a series of messages for policy makers that are highly relevant to the current outbreak.